 As an employer, you are responsible for ensuring compliance with the minimum wage requirements set out in the Employment Standards Code (ESC).

-The general minimum wage rate in Alberta is $15.00 per hour.
-It was increased from the previous rate of $13.60 per hour in October 2018.
 Minimum wages do not include expense money or tips.
-Salespersons (including car salespersons, land agents, architects and other professions), are entitled to a minimum wage of $598 per week.
+Salespersons (including land agents and certain professionals) are entitled to a minimum wage of $598 per week.
 Domestic employees living in their employer’s home are entitled to a minimum wage of $2,848 per month.

 Alberta increased minimum wage rates in 2018 to $15.00 per hour for a few reasons; the government hoped a higher wage would reduce poverty, lessen the burden on social support programs, improve the quality of life for Alberta workers, and improve employee satisfaction.

 Are there plans to increase the minimum wage in Alberta?

 The Province of Alberta has not announced any plans to increase the minimum wage at this time.

 What is the minimum wage in Alberta for students under 18?